MarionDL/HTTPInfraLab/README.md

 ### Specification

+For our server, we used an existing image from the docker hub as a base : `php:5.6-apache`

 As the server is implemented to be executed with Docker, its IP address is the one of the Docker Virtual Machine : 192.168.99.100 and accepts connection on port 80 (the default port number to consult an HTTP server via a web browser).

 The template used for this lab is a very simple one found in Bootstrap free themes online database :